-What is a County Freeholder?
+What is a County Commissioner?

-As a Hudson County Freeholder, a legislator overseeing a budget of more than $600 million, Ron Bautista would fight to make sure our society works for people of all incomes, ages, and abilities.
-We need a County Freeholder with the political courage to address key issues: we live in one of the most expensive communities in the country, with a COVID-19 mental health crisis in our hands, at a high-risk area for flooding and heatwaves due to climate change, and a county government profiteering off of immigrant family separation.
+As a Hudson County Commissioner, a legislator overseeing a budget of more than $600 million, Ron Bautista would fight to make sure our society works for people of all incomes, ages, and abilities.
+We need a County Commissioner with the political courage to address key issues: we live in one of the most expensive communities in the country, with a COVID-19 mental health crisis in our hands, at a high-risk area for flooding and heatwaves due to climate change, and a county government profiteering off of immigrant family separation.

 Vote for Ron Bautista on Column A before July 7.
 Keep an eye out; due to the pandemic you will be receiving a vote by mail ballot!

 A Hudson County for People of All Incomes

 I will work to end the physical, political, legal, and economic violence against Black and Brown people by: